Homework Unit 5: Resampling

 Selecting the best model configuration

-We would select model configuration 2 because it has the higher average performance across folds!
+We would select model configuration 2 because it has the higher average performance across folds, as well as a lower SE!

 Remember, once your best model is chosen and evaluated you would then want to refit it once on all the data before deploying it for use!